Radar, Coast Defense, Mark I: Test systems

 During these tests, the first examples of anomalous propagation were seen, with detections on sailing boats at distances that would normally be below the radar horizon.
 Another important result was that the sets detected low-flying aircraft on several occasions, including one seaplane flying at 500 ft altitude at 20 miles distance, well below the lowest angles that Chain Home could achieve.
 The Air Ministry researchers immediately ordered a second set in mobile form that could be moved around the countryside to test its performance from various altitudes on sea-side cliffs.

 On 20 June 1939, Winston Churchill visited Bawdsey, where he was shown the experimental CD unit, along with CH.
 In July, the experimental set at Bawdsey happened to be operating when a coast defence artillery station at Brackenbury Battery protecting the Harwich docks was test firing their BL 9.2-inch guns.
 To the radar operator's surprise, the splashes of the shells in the water produced strong blips on the displays and they lasted more than long enough to take measurements of their range and bearing.
 From this point the concept of Coast Artillery radar was developed in parallel with CD, mostly based on the same hardware.
 During a demonstration to Army artillery technical staff in August, they saw not only the splashes, but even the individual rounds on their way through the air.

 The major difference in the CA role was introduced by Butement around the same time, the spiral time base.
 Most radars of the era used a A-scope type display, where the blip was drawn horizontally across the face of the cathode ray tube (CRT), with a maximum length of about 9 inches.
 If the operator might be expected to measure the blip to an accuracy of a millimetre, and the display was showing 20 miles range, that was an accuracy of about 140 m, too low for gunnery.
 Butement's system moved the blip in a spiral motion such that the range to the target was a combination of the distance from the centre of the tube as well as the angle around it.
 This produced a line that was up to 7 feet long, dramatically improving range accuracy.
-If the same 1 mm accuracy was be measured on this display, that represented a distance of only 15 metres.
+If the same 1 mm accuracy was measured on this display, that represented a distance of only 15 metres.